 Perennial ryegrass staggers

-This seasonal condition is caused by lolitrem, a fungal toxin, produced by an endophyte fungus found in ryegrass pastures and is NOT the same as "staggers" in cows due to hypomagnesaemia.
-Clinical cases are commonly seen in horses, sheep and calves, but all animals can be affected.
+This seasonal condition is caused by lolitrem, a fungal toxin that’s produced by an endophyte fungus found in ryegrass pastures.
+Ryegrass staggers is therefore different from "staggers" in cows, which is due to hypomagnesaemia.

-Endophyte fungi flourish in the summer and autumn when it is warm.
+Endophyte fungi flourish in the summer and autumn when it is warm, especially in more humid areas of the paddock.
 The toxin concentrates in the lower leaf sheath, flower heads and seeds, but can be found in all parts of the plant.
 With shorter grass and hard grazing, larger amounts of the toxin are ingested.

 Clinical signs can vary but generally develop seven to fourteen days after exposure and are the result of the toxins interfering with nerve transmission.
-Those mildly affected become more nervous and flighty to handle and/or ride, and are sensitive to sudden movement and noise.
-Severely affected animals show fine tremors, severe head nodding, splaying of legs and may stumble, stagger, fall or become recumbent.
+Those mildly affected become more nervous and flightier to handle and/or ride and are sensitive to sudden movements and noise.
+Severely affected animals show fine tremors, severe head nodding, ear flicking, splaying of legs and may stumble, stagger, fall or become recumbent.
 Signs are generally made worse by stimulation.

-Lastly, there is a vast range of products that may help treat or prevent ryegrass staggers.
-They are fed to at-risk animals to minimise toxin absorption, but they do vary in their claims, cost and effectiveness.
-So for more advice don't hesitate to give your vet a call!
+There is also a vast range of products that may help treat or prevent ryegrass staggers by binding the toxins that are present in the gastro-intestinal tract.
+These products are fed to at-risk animals to minimise toxin absorption, but they do vary in their claims, cost and effectiveness.
+It is therefore important to always keep an eye on your horse and its behaviour.